marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   Disable :option:`-Wstack-usage` = warnings.
 The option is equivalent to :option:`-Wstack-usage`:samp:`=SIZE_MAX` or larger.

-.. option:: -Wunsafe-loop-optimizations, -Wno-unsafe-loop-optimizations
+.. option:: -Wunsafe-loop-optimizations

   Warn if the loop cannot be optimized because the compiler cannot assume anything on the bounds of the loop indices.
 With :option:`-funsafe-loop-optimizations` warn if the compiler makes such assumptions.

+.. option:: -Wno-unsafe-loop-optimizations

+  Default option value for :option:`-Wunsafe-loop-optimizations`.

-.. option:: -Wno-pedantic-ms-format, -Wpedantic-ms-format
+.. option:: -Wno-pedantic-ms-format

   .. note::